top of page

 Joe Kwon

-CEO
+Founder and CEO

 Joe Kwon is a social entrepreneur and the founder and CEO of Confit Pathways.
 Joe was sentenced to 13 years in prison at age 21 for directing a criminal enterprise, Joe transformed his life through the mentorship he received during his incarceration.
+Inspired by the positive change mentorship brought to his life, Joe now dedicates himself to mentoring and empowering incarcerated youth and youth at risk of incarceration.

 Joe is a 2022 Westpac social change scholar, a fitness coach and an advocate for positive social change bringing innovative solutions for justice reform.
 Joe combines fitness, education, and community support to not just help young people but all individuals who have been affected by the justice system to build a